confio/job-opening/README.md

 # Job Openings (1.
 Rust Engineer, 2.
-Senior React Engineer, 3.
+Go Engineer, 3.
+Senior React Engineer, 4.
 Javascript Evangelist)

 We are looking for a good Rust engineer, senior React engineer and a Javascript evangelist.